ShaikMoAbdullah/Technical_paper_1/html_css.md

 <img src = "https://public-media.interaction-design.org/images/uploads/72a38c6a9d9e873d50df5fc0caa8b60b.jpg" style="display: block; margin: 0 auto;" />

 As we can see, The grid system was first used to arrange *handwriting* on paper and then in *publishing* to organize the layout of printed pages.
-Given that the *printed page* and the *virtual page* have much in common,it should come as no surprise that we also use it in **web and app design**.
+Given that the *printed page* and the *virtual page* have much in common, it should come as no surprise that we also use it in **web and app design**.

 ## 2. Grid elements